ngiani/MovieTheaterBooker/README.md

    dotnet run
    ```

-5. Open your browser and go to `https://localhost:5001`.
+5. Open your browser and go to localhost.

 ## 🧪 Running Tests